Local-First Software

 Fig 1.
 Timesharing a Wang 3300 Basic.
 Source.

-Another obvious advantage to collectively owned computers is that you retain ownership from the bigger companies, while at the same time can unlock better optimization where these computers can live in geographically advantageous regions.
+Another obvious advantage to collectively owned computers is that you retain ownership from the bigger companies, while at the same time still unlock better optimization permitted by scale.
+For instance, these collective computers can live in geographically advantageous regions.
 For example, Solar Protocol directs users to whichever server has the most sunlight.

-Today, there is a communal computing system that exist, it is the SDF.
-It is quite old and has been around since the 1987, and it definitely marketed towards a technical audience.
+Today, there is a communal computing system that exists, it is the SDF.
+It has been around since the 1987, and it is definitely marketed towards a technical audience.
 It hosts a set of collective computers that any member can use for any purpose (within reason).
-With it people have set up a Lemmy instance and Mastodon instance.
-You also get a free email account with it.
-It also comes with a shell you can SSH into and do any kind of programming that you want.
+With it, people have set up a Lemmy instance and a Mastodon instance.
+It also comes with a free email account and a shell you can SSH into and do any kind of programming that you want.

 Personally, I use SDF to host my notes with git.
 Doing that was as simple as ssh user@tty.sdf.org -t mkdir notes && cd notes && git init.
-Once done, I am able to access these notes from my phone, my laptop or wherever I happen to be.
+Once done, I am able to access these notes from my phone or my laptop, wherever I happen to be.
 To clone it locally, I just run git clone user@tty.sdf.org:~/notes.
 I also hang out at their Lemmy instance.

 Terminal screen showing Welcome to SDF Public Access UNIX system